srinivasteella/Angular7-NetCoreAPI/README.md

 >
 >  Shortly a browser shall open with url as localhost:5050
 >
-> Please note - No items will be loaded initially as the application is using in-memory data storage.
-Therefore, please add some vehicles.
+> note -<span style="color:red"> No items will be loaded initially as the application is using in-memory data storage.
+Therefore, please add some vehicles.</span>

 ##### homepage { landing page }